AlexsLemonade/refinebio-docs/docs/main_text.md

 In these matrices, rows are _genes_ or _features_ and columns are _samples_.
 Note that this format is consistent with the input expected by many programs specifically designed for working with gene expression matrices, but some machine learning libraries will expect this to be transposed.
 The column names or header will contain values corresponding to sample accessions (denoted `refinebio_accession_code` in metadata files).
 You can use these values in the header to map between a sample's gene expression data and its metadata (e.g., disease label or age).
-See also [Use Cases for Downstream Analysis](#use-cases-for-downstream-analysis).
+See also [Downstream Analysis with refine.bio Examples](#downstream-analysis-with-refinebio-examples).

 ## Sample Metadata